Advancing vs. Retarding Ignition Timing: Key Differences

 There are many parts that make up your vehicle, and each one plays a vital role in its operation.
 It’s thanks to the performance of these components that you’re able to get from place to place.
 While you may understand these parts are important, you might not understand how they operate.

 Knowing how things work under the hood can help make you an educated consumer, which can come in handy when your vehicle needs repairs.
-Being able to have a conversation with an automotive technician means you’ll know exactly what they’re doing and why.
+Being able to have a purposeful conversation with an automotive technician means you’ll know exactly what they’re doing and why.

-We’re not saying you have to have a master technician’s knowledge!
-But we are here to help you identify basic car parts to assist with troubleshooting problems and to help make you a more responsible car owner.
-Continue reading to find out more about different car components.
+We’re not saying you must have a master technician’s knowledge!
+But we are here to help you identify the basic parts of a car to assist with troubleshooting problems and to help make you a more responsible car owner.

 There are also electric motors, which store energy in rechargeable batteries.
 Vehicles with electric engines accelerate faster than those with fuel-powered engines.
 Whether your car has a traditional or electric engine, it can’t run without it!